floss50/squid-java/README.md

  boolean result = oceanAPI.getAssetsAPI().consume(orderResult.getServiceAgreementId(), did, SERVICE_DEFINITION_ID, oceanAPI.getMainAccount(), "/tmp");
 ```

+Note: Due to [this issue](https://github.com/oceanprotocol/squid-java/issues/67), is necessary to register the Access Service's template using squid-py

 ### Dealing with Flowables

 Squid-java uses web3j to interact with Solidity's Smart Contracts.
 It relies on [RxJava](https://github.com/ReactiveX/RxJava) to deal with asynchronous calls.